ngmduc2012/bluetooth_android/README.md

 Blue_le_autoconnect: Because Using bluetooth low energy no support send message back to client, so in this branch we add function auto connect again for 2-way communication.

-Blue_dual_text: In this banch, The application is able to connect with both type bluetooth (Bluetooth low energy, Bluetooth classic)
+Blue_dual_text: In this banch, The application is able to connect with both types of bluetooth (Bluetooth low energy, Bluetooth classic)

 (NOTE: In Blue_le_text and Blue_le_autoconnect is added connect with an application of IOS by bluetooth low energy, the following: https://github.com/ngmduc2012/bluetooth_le_ios.git)